zuplo/zudoku/docs/pages/docs/configuration/vite-config.md

 Zudoku will automatically pick up the configuration file and will use it to augment the built-in configuration.

-You can find an [example project](https://github.com/zuplo/zudoku/tree/main/examples/with-vite-config) on Github that demonstrates how to use a custom Vite configuration with Zudoku.
+You can find an [example project](https://github.com/zuplo/zudoku/tree/main/examples/with-vite-config) on GitHub that demonstrates how to use a custom Vite configuration with Zudoku.